for Veterans and the Public

 Q: I am HIV positive, and I do not take HIV medications.
 My partner is HIV negative.
 Should they start PrEP to protect from becoming infected?

 If your HIV virus is not suppressed by consistently taking HIV medications (antiretrovirals, or ARVs), the risk of your partner becoming infected through sex or through sharing drug injecting equipment is quite high, unless you as a couple take measures to reduce this risk.
-Pre-exposure prophylaxis (PrEP) is medication (Truvada®) that is taken every day by an HIV-negative person to prevent HIV infection.
+Pre-exposure prophylaxis (PrEP) is medication (Truvada® or Descovy®) that is taken every day by an HIV-negative person to prevent HIV infection.
 PrEP can be highly effective if it is taken correctly and consistently, especially if it is used in conjunction with other methods of reducing HIV risk (such as using condoms or sterile injection drug equipment).
 Your partner definitely should think about whether PrEP would be a good prevention method for them.
 They should speak with a health care provider to learn more about PrEP and other HIV prevention practices.
 If your partner needs assistance paying for PrEP, there is a national program that can help.
 More details on eligibility are available on getyourprep.com.

-Coming back to you, ee have a great deal of scientific data proving that people live longer and healthier lives if their HIV is controlled with medications, no matter what their CD4 counts are or how well they feel at any one moment.
+Coming back to you, we have a great deal of scientific data proving that people live longer and healthier lives if their HIV is controlled with medications, no matter what their CD4 counts are or how well they feel at any one moment.
 And, we know that your risk of infecting another person is extremely low if you are on HIV meds.
 So, please consider taking HIV medications -- for your own health as well as to prevent transmission to others.

 Q: I am HIV positive.
 My partner is HIV negative and is taking PrEP.
 Do we still need to use condoms?